NanoMars/mini-pygame-collection/README.md

 ----

 1. **Clone the Repository:**
    First, download the project files.
-Open your terminal and run:
+Open your terminal **as an administrator** and run:
    ```bash
    git clone https://github.com/NanoMars/mini-pygame-collection/
    ```